svalenti/pessto/README.md

 ___
 # Common Issues

-**Note that these issues should have already been fixed in v3.0.0.**
+**Note that some of these issues should have already been fixed in v3.0.0.**

 ## Matplotlib backend